blokidde/Blokboy-gaming-device/docs/uxd/concept_design.md

 # Concept & Design prototype

+## Main goal
+the main goal of this project is:
+create a handheld gaming device for playing snake with physical inputs and automatic data tracking, that is fully 3d-printable and works wirelessly.

 ## concept
 im going to try to make the design look a little like an old gameboy. for designing i used the tool Freecad.